-Risk Code Risk Identification Managed by Risk Control Measures Likelihood Impact Risk Evaluation SRP.RR.20 Risk cause Population growth in Midlothian over the next 10 - 15 years will see Midlothian become the fastest growing Council in Scotland 0-15 population increase, projected at 20% in addition the Scottish Government has made a commitment to increase the current provision of free early years care from 600 to 1140 hours.
-Risk event Failure to resource and plan for these rises will significantly Director Place; Executive Director Children, Young People and Partnerships; Chief Finance 4.
-School Roll Projections to be reviewed and updated 5.
-Business Support and Finance Business Partners reviewing external 4 5 impact the Councils ability to fulfil its statutory obligations in relation to these groups.
+Risk Code Risk Identification Managed by Risk Control Measures Likelihood Impact Risk Evaluation SRP.RR.20 Risk cause Population growth in Midlothian over the next 10 - 15 years will see Midlothian become the fastest growing Council in Scotland.
+Ages.
+0-15 population increase, projected at 20% in addition the Scottish Government has made a commitment to increase the current provision of free early years care from 600 to 1140 hours.
+Risk event Failure to resource and plan for these rises will significantly impact the Councils ability to fulfil its statutory obligations in relation to these groups.
 The sustainable rate review may lead to significant increase in funding to providers; maintaining current rate is not an option if not deemed sustainable.
 The result could lead to a funding gap in future years.
+Risk effect Chief Executive; Executive Director Place; Executive Director Children, 1.
+Learning Estate Strategy 2.
+Early Years Expansion to 1140 hours updates 3.
+Capital Strategy 4.
+School Roll Projections to be reviewed and updated 5.
+Business Support and Finance Business Partners reviewing external funding landscape closely for future funding options 4 5

-Risk effect Inadequate capacity within the school estate and/or Early Years to cope with the projected increase in numbers.
-Lack of staffing and/or financial support to build new schools Potential for additional unfunded request to place 4 year olds with August to December birthdays requesting additional year of 1140 hours, not currently funded by Scottish Government.
+Inadequate capacity within the school estate and/or Early Years to cope with the projected increase in numbers.
+Lac of staffing and/or financial support to build new schools Potential for additional unfunded request to place 4 year olds with August to December birthdays requesting additional year of 1140 hours, not currently funded by Scottish Government. --- -- -- -- -- --

-Related Action Code Related Action Related action latest note Managed By Due Date Status SRP.RR.20.0 1140 future years funding level is a concern and may have a negative on provision.
-Q3 22/23: No change - awaiting outcome of funding position Q2 22/23: Potential increased costs associated with paying a sustainable rate to partner providers may place further pressure on containing spring delivery costs within available.
-Executive Director Children, Young People and Partnerships, Chief Finance Officer 31-Mar-2023
+Related Action Code Related Action Related action latest note Managed By Due Date Status SRP.RR.20.0 1 1140 future years funding strategy, regular updates provided to Scottish Futures Trust.
+Sustainable rate discussions continue at a national level.
+Impact of uncertainty at a local level is a concern and may have a negative on provision.
+Q3 22/23: No change - awaiting outcome of funding position Q2 22/23: Potential increased costs associated with paying a sustainable rate to partner.
+Executive Director Children, Young People and Partnerships, Chief Finance Officer August 2023 31-Mar-2023